oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-circleci-spinnaker-microservices.md

 When implementing continuous delivery, here are some best practices and key features to be aware of:

 - **Deploy Docker images by digest**: Spinnaker documentation recommends deploying images by digest instead of tag, because the tag might reference different content each time.
 The digest is a content-based hash of the image and it uniquely identifies it.
 Spinnaker's artifact substitution allows deploying the same manifest, with the image digest supplied by the pipeline trigger.
 Using the proposed trigger and a free Docker Hub account as the registry, the digest data seems not to be available.
 It is also recommended to trigger a CD pipeline off of a push to a Docker registry instead of a GitHub push or Jenkins job, allowing development teams to choose their delivery process without more constraints.
-- **Rollbacks**: Just as there is a stage for deploying manifests, there are also stages for deleting, scaling, and rollbacking manifests.
+- **Rollbacks**: Just as there is a stage for deploying manifests, there are also stages for deleting, scaling, and rolling back manifests.
 Spinnaker also supports automated rollbacks, as it exposes the _Undo Rollout_ functionality as a stage, which can be configured to run when other stages fail, and to roll back by a number of revisions of the deployed object.
 ConfigMaps and Secrets must be versioned for the automated rollback to actually roll back code or configuration.
-- **Manual judgments** The pipeline can include a manual judgment stage, that will make the execution interrupt, asking for user input to continue or cancel.
+- **Manual judgments**: The pipeline can include a manual judgment stage, that will make the execution interrupt, asking for user input to continue or cancel.
 This can be used to ask for confirmation before promoting a staging deployment to production.
 - **Pipeline management**: Spinnaker represents pipelines as JSON behind the scenes, and maintains a revision history of the changes made to the pipeline.
 It also supports pipeline templates, that can be managed through the `spin CLI`, and help with pipeline sharing and distribution.
 - **Canary**: You can automate Canary analysis by creating canary stages for your pipeline.
 Canary must be enabled in the Spinnaker installation using `hal` commands.
 The Canary analysis consists of the evaluation of metrics chosen during configuration, comparing a partial rollout with the current deployment.
 The stage will fail based on the deviation criteria configured for the metric.
-- **Secrets management** Spinnaker does not directly support secrets management.
+- **Secrets management**: Spinnaker does not directly support secrets management.
 Secrets should be encrypted at rest and in transit.
-Credentials encryption for application secrets and Kubernetes secrets was covered in a recent post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
+Credentials encryption for application secrets and Kubernetes secrets was covered in a recent post: [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
 - **Rollout strategies**: The Spinnaker Kubernetes provider supports running dark, highlander, and red/black rollouts.
 In the Deploy Manifest stage, there is a strategy option that allows associating workload to a service, sending traffic to it, and choosing how to handle any previous versions of the workload in the same cluster and namespace.

-## Learn more about JHipster, Microservices, and Kubernetes
+## Learn more about JHipster, microservices, and Kubernetes

 This article looks at the nuts and bolts of JHipster deployments.
 CI and CD propose several organizational and technical practices aimed at improving team confidence, efficiency, and productivity.
 Spinnaker is a powerful tool for continuous deployment, with more than 200 [companies](https://spinnaker.io/docs/community/stay-informed/captains-log/#contributions-per-company) around the world contributing to its growth.